 You may park your vehicles on Center Avenue and Pearl Street.
 We also have a parking lot in the back of the church by the ally.
 Handicap parking is available on the east side of church on Center Avenue.
 The unloading zone for wheelchairs is located in front of the church on Pearl Street.

-Due to the recent situation regarding Covid 19, we set up a YouTube channel for the purpose of making videos available to all those who choose to watch church services in the comfort of their homes.
+During March of 2020, we set up a YouTube channel for the purpose of making videos available to all those who choose to watch church services in the comfort of their homes.
 There are several advantages for us to be on YouTube.

 We can use YouTube strategically to reach those who already attend our church, as well as a much larger community of online viewers.
 For example, members who have moved away now have the opportunity to watch us wherever they may be.
 Someone who does not belong to a church in Miles City might come across our channel while browsing local videos.